 But quite a few have been diagnosed and do, myself included.
 I suffered from seemingly intractable depression and mixed mood disorder (aka “dysthymia“) off and on for years – until recently!
 (So did my late parents in various forms, underlying their alcoholism.)

-Now gee, why, when my body has fallen completely apart in the last few years starting at 45, I stopped being able to walk and dance normally and live in unending and often severe amounts of pain would I feel less depressed than I ever have before?
+Now gee, why, when my body has fallen completely apart in the last few years starting at 45, I stopped being able to walk and dance freely and live in unending and often severe amounts of pain would I feel less depressed than I ever have before?

 Yes, it’s partly because I finally have some answers for it and the validation that comes with that.
 This has been huge.
 (Finally, it’s not all in my head!
 I’m not “just depressed” or my fav: “just a woman”, heh.)
 But I assure you, that is not the whole picture.
 (Though it’s definitely not trivial!)